 On 23 March, our world changed.
 With Boris Johnson’s address, the nation’s workforce was essentially sent home overnight.
 As his broadcast ended, businesses across the UK scrambled to get their people back online from spare rooms, loft conversions and kitchen worktops.
 Within 24 hours, we were not only juggling our careers, but childcare and home-schooling too.
 British business hasn’t faced challenge as tough as this since World War II.
+It’s going to be survival of the fittest post lockdown.

 The impact has been grave.
 Business that lacked the technical or financial backing to respond swiftly have, in many cases, already fallen by the wayside.
 Those left standing face an uncertain future – a new normal we don’t yet know.
 Markets have contracted, supply chains are precarious, and we may still face further lockdowns.
 Optimism, innovation and stamina alone will not be enough: businesses after lockdown will need to run a tighter ship than ever before.
 Only those companies who consider the following core processes will have the resilience to prosper: